Synthetic Cannabinoid misrepresented as DMT

 High Alert strongly urges people not to take any unknown yellow powders, and drug checking is recommended to help minimise the risk.

-KnowYourStuffNZ, the New Zealand Drug Foundation and the New Zealand Needle Exchange Programme are running regular drug checking clinics across the country – you can find a calendar of upcoming events here.
+KnowYourStuffNZ, the New Zealand Drug Foundation and the New Zealand Needle Exchange Programme (DISC) run regular drug checking clinics across the country – you can find a calendar of upcoming events here.

 If you choose to use this substance: